InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: METHODOLOGY

 As mentioned in \cref{sec:moti2}, there is substantial potential for ICL to benefit from prefix caching.
 To support this, we propose \textit{Prefix-aware ICL Refinement} (PAIR), which refines the demonstration examples to enhance the prefix cache hit rate of the ICL part for a more efficient LLM inference.
 The primary operations of the PAIR strategy include three main components: \ding{172} \textit{Prefix-based Matching}, \ding{173} \textit{Modifying} and \ding{174} \textit{Reordering}.

-\textbf{Prefix-based Matching.} By maintaining the \textit{ICL Table} to store historical ICL of each request(i.e., the request has completed inference and its KV cache has been stored in the system), which contains a demonstration set: $DS = \{D_1, D_2, ..., D_N\}$, where $D$ is an example consisting of a labeled $\{Log, Template\}$ pair.
+\textbf{Prefix-based Matching.} By maintaining the \textit{ICL Table} to store historical demonstration set(DS) of ICL in each request(i.e., the request has completed inference and its KV cache have been stored in the system), which contains a demonstration set: $DS = \{D_1, D_2, ..., D_N\}$, where $D$ is an example consisting of a labeled $\{Log, Template\}$ pair.
 In PAIR, we first traverse the ICL Table for finding the most matching DS with maximum \textit{prefix-matching count} (PMC), as this is considered to achieve optimal KV cache reuse for the current DS.
 For example, consider the scenario of Fig.\ref{fig:pair}, although both $DS_1$ and $DS_2$ share two examples with the same template with the $DS_{current}$.
-From the aspect of \textit{prefix}, the first $D$ in $DS_1$ does not appear in $DS_{j+1}$, so the PMC for $DS_1$ is 0, indicating no possibility for prefix cache reuse of $DS_1$.
+From the aspect of prefix, the first $D$ in $DS_1$ does not appear in $DS_{j+1}$, so the PMC for $DS_1$ is 0, indicating no possibility for prefix cache reuse of $DS_1$.
 In contrast, the first two $D$ in $DS_2$ appear in current DS (i.e, \texttt{IPV4 Addr: <*>} and \texttt{ARPT: <*>}), resulting in a PMC of 2.
-Therefore, we mark $DS_2$ as the $DS_{target}$ for prefix sharing and align the current DS with $DS_{2}$.
+Therefore, we mark $DS_2$ as $DS_{target}$ for prefix sharing and align current DS with $DS_{2}$.

 \textbf{Modifying}.
 Although $DS_{target}$ and $DS_{current}$ share similar examples with same $Template$, they do not strictly adhere to identical prefix tokens due to variations in $Log$.
-Hence, it is essential to modify the current examples based on $DS_{target}$ to ensure a complete cache hit.
+Hence, it is essential to modify current DS based on $DS_{target}$ to ensure hitting prefix KV cache.
 For example, the current DS includes the log: \texttt{ARPT: 700311} and \texttt{IPV4 Addr: 10.105.160.95}, while $DS_2$ contains log: \texttt{ARPT: 699911} and \texttt{IPV4 Addr: 10.105.160.98}.
 These logs adhere to the template \texttt{ARPT: <*>} and \texttt{IPV4 Addr: <*>}.
 Since $DS_2$ already has the KV cache in the memory of the LLM system, we modify the current example to align with the example from $DS_{2}$ that shares the same template (indicated by the red dashed box).
 This operation enables examples with the same template to share the KV cache.